mafujuls/doglist_simplesurance/README.md

 - **Presentation Layer:** This layer is responsible for handling the UI components and user interactions.
 It contains Activities, Fragments, ViewModels and Adapters.
 ViewModel is used to retain and manage UI-related data across configuration changes.
 The layer is built using Android's Jetpack components, such as ViewModel and Navigation, to ensure a robust and consistent user experience.

-- **Domain Layer:** The domain module represents the core business logic of the application.
+- **Domain Layer:** The domain layer represents the core business logic of the application.
 It contains entities (model) and use cases that are used by the presentation layer to communicate with the data layer and this layer also contains interfaces for the repositories.
 This layer is independent of the Android framework and can be easily tested in isolation.

-- **Data Layer:** The data module handles data retrieval and manipulation.
+- **Data Layer:** The data layer handles data retrieval and manipulation.
 It includes implementations of the interfaces defined in the domain layer, as well as data sources like Room (local database) and Retrofit (remote API).
 The data layer is responsible for data caching, fetching data from remote sources, and providing the required data to the domain layer.

 - **di**: Contains the Hilt components for dependency injection.